Decision blocks · Psychological support

 Does this also help with big life decisions, not just in business?

 Yes.
 The mechanism is the same whether it is about pricing, a pivot, a move or a relationship.
 We work on the pattern that creates the block, not just the individual case.
-What you learn transfers to every area of life.
+What you learn transfers to other areas of life.

 What if I am afraid of making the wrong decision?